Business Policies and Procedures Manual

 - Violate a reasonable expectation of privacy.

-Signage is not required for video surveillance installations in public areas.
+Signage is not required for video security system installations in public areas; however, signage notifying the public of the presence of video security is recommended, particularly where it may not be clear whether the area is considered public or private.
 Requested signage must be approved by the VSOC and paid for by the requesting department.

-Video surveillance equipment uses are limited to professional, ethical, and legal uses that do not violate a reasonable expectation of privacy.
+The use of video security system equipment is limited to professional, ethical, and legal uses that do not violate a reasonable expectation of privacy.

-A video surveillance system may not be used:
+A video security system may not be used:

 - To harass, intimidate, or discriminate against any individual or group, including protected groups